 - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases.
 If you have multiple clusters that can be upgraded independently, you may be able to relax this restriction.

 - Please do try our beta features and give feedback on them!
 After they exit beta, it may not be practical for us to make more changes.

 Note: Although EndpointSlices may eventually replace Endpoints, many Kubernetes components still rely on Endpoints.
 For now, enabling EndpointSlices should be seen as an addition to Endpoints in a cluster, not a replacement for them.

 With EndpointSlices fully enabled in your cluster, you should see corresponding EndpointSlice resources for each Endpoints resource.
-In addition to supporting existing Endpoints functionality, EndpointSlices should include new bits of information such as topology.
+In addition to supporting existing Endpoints functionality, EndpointSlices include new bits of information such as topology.
 They will allow for greater scalability and extensibility of network endpoints in your cluster.

 Was this page helpful?